-The Partnership intends primarily to invest in the B units of GEEREF, a private equity and infrastructure fund of funds, investing in Regional Funds, providing equity or quasi equity primarily for energy efficiency and renewable energy projects in developing countries and economies in transition.
+The Partnership intends primarily to invest in the B units of GEEREF, a private equity and infrastructure fund of funds, investing in Regional Funds (as defined in the offering memorandum of the Partnership), providing equity or quasi equity primarily for energy efficiency and renewable energy projects in developing countries and economies in transition.
 The B units feature a preferred return mechanism and faster return of capital over the A shares currently held by public sponsors: Germany, Norway, and the EIF (on behalf of the European Commission representing the European Union).